 From the Okanagan to Yellowstone to Yukon to Nature Needs Half

 Cleland Theatre, 325 Power Street, Penticton

-Meadowlark Nature Festival is pleased to announce Dorothy Tinning as our 2017 Featured Artist.
-Born in Vancouver, Dorothy has had a life-long love of nature that has inspired her artwork since the beginning.
-We are proud to showcase her piece entitled, Spring Awakening, in our 20th Anniversary promotional material including our poster, advertisements, t-shirts and on the cover of our program guide.
+Meadowlark Nature Festival is pleased to announce Skyler Punnett as our 2018 Featured Artist.
+Born in Penticton, Skyler has been a commercial artist for the last 10 years, working as an illustrator, storyboard artist and art director in a variety of media including animation, mobile gaming and traditional illustration.
+Skyler’s style combines figurative work with organic, flowing, natural subject matter.
+We are proud to showcase his piece entitled, Meadowlark, in our 2018 promotional material including our poster, advertisements, t-shirts and on the cover of our program guide.